BradyDouthit/cmdr/README.md

 # cmdr
-cmdr is a CLI tool that helps you analyze your command history.
+`cmdr` is a CLI tool with a goal of helping develpers understand their CLI usage in order to improve efficiency.

 ## Features